rstock-co/cias/README.md

 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-4. Data will be fetched for the wallet that is

 ### API Documentation
 [Arbiscan API docs](https://docs.arbiscan.io/)  |  [BSCscan API docs](https://docs.bscscan.com/)  |  [Etherscan API docs](https://docs.etherscan.io/)